-Mark’s Diamonds only purchase diamonds that are “conflict-free”, and makes every effort to bar conflict diamonds – diamonds mined in a war zone and sold to finance violence – from its inventory.
-Our customers can rest assured that when they purchase an Mark’s diamond, it was mined and procured from legitimate sources.
-All Mark’s diamonds have a KP (Kimberley Process) certified, which means that they have been purchased from ethical sources not involved in funding conflict.
+Mark’s Diamonds only buys diamonds that are “conflict-free”, and makes every effort to bar conflict diamonds – diamonds mined in a war zone and sold to finance violence – from its inventory.
+Our customers can rest assured that when they purchase a Mark’s diamond, it was mined and procured from legitimate sources.
+All Mark’s diamonds are KP (Kimberley Process) certified, which means that they have been purchased from ethical sources not involved in funding conflict.
 In other words, all Mark’s diamonds are certified as conflict-free.

 Mark’s Diamonds only deals with suppliers of diamonds which comply with the Kimberley Process and its warranty system.
 This system created by the diamond industry operates through invoices covering the sale of rough diamonds, polished diamonds and diamond jewelry.
 The requirement applies to rough diamonds mined after December 31, 2002 and any products fabricated from them.